nicksMy/nicksMy/README.md

-:computer: I'm Front-End Developer!
+:computer: I'm Dev and Artist!

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:books: I do ma best, every day.

 <!--
 **nicksMy/nicksMy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.